 Garmin GPSMAP 64ST - 4.5/5 Stars

-The Garmin 64ST is a solid choice for a dedicated GPS tracker.
+The Garmin 64ST is one of the best choices for a dedicated GPS tracker.
 It's durable and reliable which means you can rely on it when you're in the wilderness.

 Unfortunately it suffers from a severely outdated user interface/operating system and has very short battery life which puts it into a backup role instead of being an everyday carry you can use while hiking.